LayerXcom/confidential-computing-modules/README.md

 ```

 ## Using CLI
-You can use anonify-cli to communicate with a whole anonify system.
+You can use ccms-cli to communicate with a whole CCMs system.
 See the [transfer tutorial section](https://layerxcom.github.io/anonify-book-en/Tutorials/ERC20/transfer/) for usage.

-Build Anonify's command line utilities.
+Build CCMs's command line utilities.
 ```
 $ ./scripts/build-cli.sh
 ```